 Hi!
-I’m Ates Goral.
-I enjoy crafting beautiful software and building development environments that improve the experiences of other developers.
+I’m Ateş Göral (and as I often transliterate: Ates Goral.)
+I enjoy crafting subjectively beautiful software and building development environments that improve the experiences of other developers.

 |Oct 17, 2017||Toronto Hack && Tell||Slides|

 |Oct 11, 2016||Toronto Node.js||Slides|

 |Jun 7, 2016||Toronto Hack && Tell||Slides|